tomkowz/TSCircleView/README.md

 =======
 `radius` property allows to set radius of a circle.
 After setting this you're responsible to call `setNeedsDisplay` on this view because calling this is a costly operation and it's doin on main thread consider to calculate and cache your background view if possible.

+`coordinate` property allows to set coordinate of a circle.
+Also as after changing `radius` you have to call `setNeedsDisplay`.

 `shouldShowBackgroundViewOnStop` specifies if `backgroundView` should be visible when view is not animating.
 Default is set to NO.

 ### Subclassing